 The predictable heterogeneity we document between workers displaced from the same establishment in Figure \ref{fig_within}A \textit{must} be attributed to individual-level factors that vary within establishments.
 On the other hand, CATE differences across establishments (Figure \ref{fig_within}B) are based on all variables that are shared among workers in the same establishment.
-Establishment-level CATEs will therefore be good predictors of treatment effects if \textit{either} establishment-level variables (the wage premium, size, size trend etc.) are important, \textit{or} if important individual/job-level variables are correlated within establishment (sorting), \textit{or} if market-level factors matter (since industry and location are fixed within event).
+Establishment-level CATEs will therefore be good predictors of treatment effects if \textit{either} establishment-level variables (the wage premium, size etc.) are important, \textit{or} if important individual/job-level variables are correlated within establishment (sorting), \textit{or} if market-level factors matter (since industry and location are fixed within event).

 In Panels C and D of Figure \ref{fig_within}, we show that the variation in displacement effects across markets (industry times location) appear to be of similar magnitude as the variation \textit{across} establishments.
 When characterizing markets, we use the average CATE among workers who are displaced in \textit{other} events in the same market.
 Results for splits by market CATE are shown in panel C. The exercise forces us to exclude singleton events, i.e. events where just one establishment is closed down in a market, and to facilitate a fair comparison we recalculate the across-establishment estimates for this sample in panel D.\footnote{Sample differences explain why results in Panels B and D are not identical.} The results show similar heterogeneity when ranking workers by the market CATEs and when using the across-establishment ranking of the workers.